 Community Giving Awards

-From matching donations, to employee giving days, to advancing grassroots initiatives that benefit local communities, giving back to BC communities is an integral part of FortisBC’s culture.
+From matching donations, to employee volunteerism, we’re committed to partnering with grassroots organizations and supporting initiatives that benefit local communities.
+At FortisBC, giving back is an integral part of our culture.

 Castlegar Community Response Network